GioF71/upmpdcli-docker/doc/example-configurations.md

     restart: unless-stopped
 ```

-Please not that MOTHER_EARTH_RADIO_DOWNLOAD_PLUGIN is currently mandatory for the plugin to work, until a new upmpdcli release including the plugin is released.
+Please note that MOTHER_EARTH_RADIO_DOWNLOAD_PLUGIN is currently mandatory for the plugin to work, until a new upmpdcli release including the plugin is released.

 ### Streaming Services